 Atrantil is relatively new, but it’s been making some headway in the industry.
-It was developed by a Gastroenterologist and claims to relieve bloating, abdominal discomfort and changes in bowel habit.
+Developed by a Gastroenterologist, it claims to relieve bloating, abdominal discomfort, and changes in bowel habit.

 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.

 = Initial product cost is less than $5

 = Initial product cost is between $6 and $50